Wabinab/Xenoblade-Chronicles-3-The-Book/src/16_colony_4.md

-# Cammuravi, Life, Helping Ethel,
+# Cammuravi, Life, Helping Ethel, Goodbye Colony 4

 Bolearis was speaking a a guy as he looked beside him.
 Then, he continued a sentence with him{{footnote: Maybe something like "continue later"?}} before walking off.
 Noah and the others were entering the ferronis as he approached, asked, "You lot sleep all right?"
 The person he talked to walked off towards another direction.